Theory of Intended Evolution

 We believe evolution is an active, two-sided process, through which life can intentionally change internally including over evolutionary timeframes.
 Therefore, life is "shaped" by the environment, not only passively selected by it.
 Many aspects of the differing life-forms we see today are related to life's intentional choices and actions during its evolutionary past in its interactions with its environment.
 Furthermore, it is lifes intentional willingness to cooperate that allows groups, colonies, and organisms to form, and therefore evolution to happen.
 For example, accoding to intended evolution, homeostasis is a series of cooperations, that have evolved over time.

-An organism, including all its structures, systems, cell types, the physiological pathways, and DNA content, are reflections of purposely saved information (or "knowledge") from intentional interactions with the environment through its evolutionary history.
+Chapter 7, Remodeling: An organism including all its structures, systems, cell types, physiological pathways, and DNA content, are reflections of purposely saved information (or "knowledge") from intentional interactions with the environment through its evolutionary history.

-One typically doesnt think of our our internal physiological actions resulting in instincts and emotions as intentional, nor do some of them seem very useful based on todays environmental inputs.
-But from an evolutionary perspective, they evolved in a purposful manner based on repeated input that called for the same response by a given system, which, through repetition, learned to execute them very quickly and automatically.
+Chapter 9, Human Intelligence: One typically doesn't think of our our physiological actions resulting in homeostasis, instincts, and emotions as intentional, nor do some of them seem very useful based on todays environment.
+But from an evolutionary perspective, they evolved in an intentional manner based on repeated inputs that called for the same response by a given system.
+Through repetition they were "automated" by a given system so as to alert our "sense of self", or conscious mind only as needed.
+All the living activities in our body are involved in what we could call our "sense of self" or our mind.

 Similar to what we see in the natural world, any infrastructure or system associated with human societies involves shared environmental demands that allow and require cooperation, resulting in specialization similar to what we see in biology.